tillkaeufer/DuCKLinG/README.md

 ### Download gas files

-The molecular emission in DuCKLinG is calculated from a grid of 0D ProDiMo-slab models calculated by Arabhavi et al. (2024).
+The molecular emission in DuCKLinG is calculated from a grid of 0D ProDiMo-slab models calculated by [Arabhavi et al. (2024)](https://doi.org/10.1126/science.adi8147).
-The files are available *insert link*
+The files are available in this [folder](https://drive.google.com/drive/folders/1XAEgrss9oupWWGo_nNQyHwQFsfMxEiKq?usp=sharing).
+Download the folder and add it in DuCKLinG/LineData to have the example work without changing the paths.
 Be aware that this requires about 15 GB of storage.
 You can also choose to download only the data for the molecules you are interested in.